twilio/twilio-python/UPGRADE.md

 ## [2024-03-07] 9.x.x to 10.x.x
 ### Overview

 ##### Twilio Python Helper Library’s major version 10.0.0 is now available.
 Twiml Voice has a breaking change.
-Please refer to docs.
+Please refer to changelogs.

 Twiml Attribute speechModel is now of type string.